greg-raven/Uncommon-Sense/_posts/2010-12-15-view-from-the-top.md

 ---
-title: 'View from the top'
+title: "View from the top"
 layout: post
 categories:
 - government